mflint/tldr/pages/common/dirs.md

-# dirs
+dirs
+====

 > Displays or manipulates the directory stack.
 > The directory stack is a list of recently visited directories that can be manipulated with the `pushd` and `popd` commands.

-- Display the directory stack with a space between each entry:
+Display the directory stack with a space between each entry:

-`dirs`
+    dirs

-- Display the directory stack with one entry per line:
+Display the directory stack with one entry per line:

-`dirs -p`
+    dirs -p

-- Display only the nth entry in the directory stack, starting at 0:
+Display only the nth entry in the directory stack, starting at 0:

-`dirs +{{N}}`
+    dirs +{{N}}

-- Clear the directory stack:
+Clear the directory stack:

-`dirs -c`
+    dirs -c